sparrowapp-dev/sparrow-app/README.md

   - `yarn docker:mongo` - Runs only mongo in a docker container
   - `yarn docker:kafka` - Runs only kafka in a docker container
-  - `yarn docker:api` - Runs only the api server
+  - `yarn docker:sparrow-api` - Runs only the api server
-  - `yarn docker:auth` - Runs only the auth service
+  - `yarn docker:sparrow-auth` - Runs only the auth service
+  - `yarn docker:sparrow-proxy` - Runs only the proxy service

+  Points to remember:

+  - `Running yarn docker:up will also start web app on localhost:1422.
+You can comment it in docker compose if you want to run it locally.`

 #### -> [METHOD 2] Non-Docker Method